1. BigRentz

 The number of centerline miles of roadway (one mile in length as measured along highway centerlines) remained around 4.2 million from 2010 to 2018.
 Lane miles (centerline length multiplied by the number of lanes) stayed at or near 8.8 million miles.

-Driving on overcrowded American roads in poor or mediocre condition costs motorists up to $141 billion a year, according to TRIP, a national transportation research nonprofit.
+Driving on overcrowded American roads in poor or mediocre conditions costs motorists up to $141 billion a year, according to TRIP, a national transportation research nonprofit.
 This translates to $621 per driver for repairs, increased fuel use and tire wear and faster vehicle depreciation.

 One of the most common pieces of equipment used to create the foundations for highways or sidewalks is a single or double drum roller.